MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 ## 9. Run the API app

-The the Functions App to make sure it works correctly before deploying it to Azure.
+The Functions App to make sure it works correctly before deploying it to Azure.

 1. Rename `local.settings.json.sample` to `local.settings.json`.
 1. In the API app's terminal, run the following command to start the API app.